She runs because she believes in a government that works for all of us, not just the select few.

-Born in Dubai, Fatima’s family immigrated to Canada and eventually to the US to find a safe haven away from the Gulf War.
-As a Muslim, immigrant, and woman of color, Fatima learned from a young age what it felt like to not belong.
-Yet, she also learned the power that came from fighting for her rights and building community.
-Fatima continued on to medical school, but found her passion as an educator and pivoted to become a public school teacher.
-She started coaching a cross country team, earned her teaching credentials, and began working as a teacher in Watts.
+Born in Dubai, Fatima’s family immigrated to Canada and eventually to the United States to find a safe haven away from the Gulf War.
+As a Muslim, immigrant and woman of color, Fatima learned from a very young age what it felt like not to belong.
+However, she also learned the power that comes from fighting for her rights and building community.
+Fatima continued her medical studies, but found her passion as an educator and turned to become a public school teacher.
+She began training a cross-country team, obtained her teaching credentials and began working as a teacher at Watts.

-Before running, Fatima taught Chemistry & Environmental Science in Watts, building strong relationships with her students and their families.
-The first to arrive in the morning and the last to leave at night, Fatima dedicated her time and energy to her students.
-She started an award winning FIRST Robotics team, served as the Science Department Chair, and cultivated strong relationships with her students.
-While teaching, Fatima became an outspoken environmental advocate.
-She and her students studied air pollution from the local refineries and drilling sites, water pollution from contaminated pipes, and soil pollution in gardens, play areas, and their own football field.
+Before running, Fatima taught Chemistry and Environmental Sciences at Watts, building strong relationships with his students and their families.
+Fatima, the first to arrive in the morning and the last to go out at night, dedicated her time and energy to her students.
+She founded an award-winning FIRST Robotics team, served as director of the Department of Science, and cultivated strong relationships with her students.
+While teaching, Fatima became an out-of-the-box advocate for the environment.
+She and her students studied air pollution from local refineries, water pollution from contaminated pipes, and soil contamination in gardens, play areas and her own football field.
 She became actively involved in local organizations and joined the Watts Rising Leadership Council.
-She currently lives in Carson with her husband and 6-year old son.
+She currently lives in Carson with her husband and 6-year-old son.